AuDigitalHealth/ci-medicare-records/pages/_includes/medicationrequest-pbs-intro.md

 #####  **Usage scenarios**
 The following are the usage scenarios expected:
-* An individual’s Pharmaceutical Benefits Schedule (PBS) records are uploaded to the My Health Record system from a Medicare Repository
+* An individual’s Pharmaceutical Benefits Schedule (PBS) records are uploaded to the My Health Record system from a Medicare repository

 ##### **Each MedicationRequest SHALL have**
 1.	a profile assertion to this profile